bokeh/bokeh/sphinx/source/docs/user_guide.rst

 while illustrating how to accomplish a single task within Bokeh.
 With a handful of exceptions, no outside libraries such as NumPy, Pandas, or Blaze are required to run the examples as written.
-However, Bokeh works perfectly well with almost any array or table-like data structure.
+However, Bokeh works perfectly well with NumPy, Pandas, Blaze, or almost any array or table-like data structure.

 .. |bokeh.charts|   replace:: :ref:`bokeh.charts <bokeh.charts>`
 .. |bokeh.plotting| replace:: :ref:`bokeh.plotting <bokeh.plotting>`